d3lb3/KeeFarceReborn/README.md

 ## Yet another KeePass extraction tool, why ?

 A few years ago, [@denandz](https://github.com/denandz) released [KeeFarce](https://github.com/denandz/KeeFarce), the first offensive tool designed to extract KeePass databases in cleartex.
-It works by injecting a DLL into the running process, then walks the heap using [ClrMD](https://github.com/microsoft/clrmd) to find necessary object and invoke KeePass's builtin extraction method using reflection.
+It works by injecting a DLL into the running process, then walks the heap using [ClrMD](https://github.com/microsoft/clrmd) to find the necessary objects and invoke KeePass's builtin export method using reflection.
 Its only downside at the time was that multiple files needed to be dropped on the target (the extraction DLL + ClrMD DLL + the injector + a bootstrap DLL).

 A year later, [@tifkin_](https://twitter.com/tifkin_) and [@harmj0y](https://twitter.com/harmj0y) released an in-depth review of offensive techniques targeting KeePass (while not available on harmj0y's blog anymore, the articles can be found on Wayback Machine: [part 1](https://web.archive.org/web/20220123003835/http://www.harmj0y.net/blog/redteaming/a-case-study-in-attacking-keepass/), [part 2](https://web.archive.org/web/20220122225230/http://www.harmj0y.net/blog/redteaming/keethief-a-case-study-in-attacking-keepass-part-2/)).
 It resulted in the release of [KeeThief](https://github.com/GhostPack/KeeThief), a tool able to decrypt KeePass' masterkey (including when alternative authentication method are used).
 It worked so well that KeePass developpers [added a parameter](https://sourceforge.net/p/keepass/discussion/329220/thread/62b0b650/) to mitigate this technique (it can be disabled by editing KeePass configuration file if the user have enough rights, which is pretty common).